Pain · Distribution

 3. Time.
 Two to three years of channel volume that looks like progress and reads as stagnation when the margin number is opened.

 4. Acquirer optics.
-Per IMAP 2026 and White & Case 2026, US acquirers price wrong-mix channel revenue at a discount, not a premium.
+US acquirers price wrong-mix channel revenue at a discount, not a premium.
 The diligence team flags it as commercial-design risk.

 5. Replacement cost.
 If the partner has to be replaced, you lose the customer file, the rep relationships, the inventory position, and the service-network footprint.
 Loaded cost: 18 to 30 months of forgone revenue plus rebuild.

-Stage one: diagnose the mix and the system.
+Stage one: name the mix and the system.
 Pull four quarters of SKU-mix, customer-mix, and margin-mix data.
 Compare against the joint plan you signed.
 Read the partner's website page for your line.
 Read the partner's comp plan.
-The output is a named channel-mismatch audit: which SKUs are missing, which customer segments are missing, which margin bands are missing, and which structural piece is producing each gap.
+The output is a channel-mismatch map: which SKUs are missing, which customer segments are missing, which margin bands are missing, and which structural piece is producing each gap.

 Stage two: rebuild the enablement layer.
 A US-buyer-grade product page on the partner's site that names the moat and the outcome.
 A US-format case-study set built around the strategic SKU.
 A targeted outbound program against the strategic-account list, run jointly.
-A measured rebate program that pays the partner's salesforce for the harder sale, not just the easier one.
+A measured rebate program that pays the partner's salesforce for the harder sale instead of only the easy one.
 A line-card position that separates your product from the commodity shelf.

 Stage three: lock the review rhythm.
 Quarterly in-person review against a fixed SKU-mix and margin-mix scorecard.
 Monthly enablement-asset cadence.
 One named US-side accountability seat that is not the partner.
 Without the named seat, the partner runs the relationship and the head office is reactive.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US channel relationship and one corridor), a Cross-Border Build (three to six months, multi-channel US distribution architecture with secondary-channel pilots, the standard shape for committed US scale), or a Group Partnership (monthly retainer, twelve-month minimum, for groups running multiple US channel relationships).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market Entry Sprint (6-10 weeks, one US channel relationship and one corridor), a Cross-Border Build (3-6 months, multi-channel US distribution architecture with secondary-channel pilots), or a Group Partnership (monthly retainer, 12-month minimum, for groups running multiple US channel relationships).
+Price stays private and is set after fit is clear.

 Before rebuild (mismatched system)After rebuild (aligned system)